heremaps/msdkui-android/Documentation/Guides/ContributionGuide.md

 ### Generating a Unit Test Coverage Report

 Execute `/gradlew :MSDKUIApp:testDebugUnitTest :MSDKUIApp:jacocoTestDebugReport` to run all unit tests _and_ to generate a coverage report.
-The report wil be available in _MSDKUIApp/build/reports/jacoco/jacocoTestDebugReport_.
+The generated report can be found in _MSDKUIApp/build/reports/jacoco/jacocoTestDebugReport_.
 Open `index.html` to see an overview of the current code coverage.

 >**Note:** To generate the coverage report from within Android Studio, execute the Gradle Task from the "Tools Window": `MSDKUIApp -> Tasks -> reporting -> jacocoTestDebugReport` (right-click and run).

 ### Running UI Tests for MDKUIApp

-Switch to command line and navigate to the _MSDKUIDemo_ folder.
+Switch to the command line and navigate to the _MSDKUIDemo_ folder.
 Execute: `./gradlew MSDKUIApp:connectedAndroidTest`.

 >**Note:** Alternatively, you can also run the UI tests from within Android Studio by right clicking on a specific test or the _androidTest_ subfolder and clicking "Run Tests".
 You can also directly select the Gradle Task: `MSDKUIApp -> Tasks -> build -> assembleAndroidTest` (right-click and run).

-### Optional: Building HERE UI Kit Library and Demo as part of one project
+### Optional: Building the HERE UI Kit Library and the Demo as part of one project

 Usually, it should be sufficient to keep library and Demo project separated.
 If you are planning to contribute to the Demo app - or to test your new components as part of the Demo app - it may be convenient to build both as part of one Android Studio project.